akafounis/Rummikub/README.md

-# rummikub
+# Rummikub Multiplayer

+University Project

-Rummikub - Java: To open the application there must be a Java Version installed at your computer.
+Rummikub: To open the application there must be a Java Version installed at your computer.

 There is a jar file at: /Abgaben/final_jar